tenggaard/Embedded-heterogeneity.github.io/README.md

 ## Embeddings
 I have obtained the following embeddings:
-* SVD-PPMI
+* SVD: Singular-value decomposition of the positive pointwise mutual information matrix
-* Skip-gram with negative sampling (SGNS-version of word2vec), based on the Gensim-library
+* W2V: Skip-gram with negative sampling (SGNS-version of word2vec), based on the Gensim-library
     * Selected parameters: size=300, window=5, min_count=20, negative(samples)=20
-* FastText
+* FT: FastText embedding, similar to W2V but embeds character n-grams to obtain full word embedding.
     * Selected parameters: Same as above, min_n(character n-gram length)=3, max_n=6

 TO DO: